Reza Madadi: Personal life

 Madadi is married.
 He and his wife, Kate, have two sons.
 Their first child was born in 2013 and the second in 2015.

 In August 2012, Madadi saved a baby and father from drowning in a lake outside of his hometown of Stockholm, Sweden.

 Madadi acts in one of the roles in the Swedish movie Tommy (2014).

 Aggravated burglary and prison sentence

-On May 27, 2013, Madadi was arrested in his adopted country of Sweden for burglary.
+On May 27, 2013, Madadi was arrested in Sweden for burglary.
 Swedish tabloid Expressen reported that the fighter and an accomplice broke into a designer handbag store before making off with $150,000 (U.S.) worth of stolen goods.
 Madadi and the accomplice were apprehended and faced charges of aggravated theft and abetting larceny, according to Swedish authorities.

 On August 16, 2013 Madadi was found guilty for aggravated burglary and sentenced to 18 months in prison.
 An appeal from Madadi was filed on September 5, 2013, and he was released from custody awaiting notice from the Swedish court of law.
 In the second trial, he was again found guilty, and no attempt for a second appeal was made.
 In March, 2015 after serving the active time of 14 months, the sentence was completed and Madadi was released from prison.